How are Ewing tumors diagnosed?

 RT-PCR is also useful in looking for left over or recurrent cancer after treatment.
-For example, if RT-PCR testing of a bone marrow sample after treatment finds cells with a typical translocation, it is likely that the cancer has not been cured and more treatment may be needed.
+For example, if RT-PCR testing of a bone marrow sample after treatment finds cells with a typical translocation, it is likely that the cancer has not been cured, so more treatment is likely to be needed.

-There are no blood tests that can be used to diagnose the Ewing family of tumors.
+No blood test can be used to diagnose Ewing tumors.
 But certain blood tests may be helpful once a diagnosis has been made.

 A complete blood count (CBC) measures the levels of white blood cells, red blood cells, and platelets in the blood.
 An abnormal CBC result at the time of diagnosis might suggest the cancer has spread to the bone marrow, where these blood cells are made.

 A blood test for levels of an enzyme called lactate dehydrogenase (LDH) is typically done at diagnosis.
-A high LDH level has been linked with a larger amount of tumor in the body, which indicates the cancer may be harder to treat.
+A high LDH level indicates the cancer may be harder to treat.

 Standard blood tests are done often to check a child’s general health both before treatment (especially before surgery) and during treatment (such as chemotherapy) to look for possible problems or side effects.
 These tests often include complete blood counts to monitor bone marrow function and blood chemistry tests to measure how well the liver and kidneys are working.